-This Fund is suitable for all investors seeking a Fund that aims to deliver capital growth over a long-term investment horizon.
+This Fund is suitable for all investors seeking a Fund that aims to deliver income and capital growth over a long-term investment horizon.
 The investor should be prepared to bear losses.
 This Fund is compatible for mass market distribution.
-This Fund may not be suitable for investors who are concerned about short-term volatility and performance, seeking a regular source of income and investing for less than five years.
+This Fund may not be suitable for investors who are concerned about short-term volatility and performance and investing for less than five years.
 This Fund does not offer capital protection.